 What are the methods of data security?

 Is the concept of your personal information being leaked and abused scary?
 Yes!
-Thankfully, the concept of digital data security has been around long enough for there to be preventive measures against data security risks.
-There are quite a few types of data security systems out there that implement a wide range of methods to ensure that your data doesn't get leaked or breached.
+Thankfully, the concept of digital data security has been around long enough for there to be preventive measures against data protection risks.
+There are quite a few types of data security systems out there that implement a wide range of methods to ensure that your data doesn't get leaked or you face a data breach.

 Let's take a look at them now.

-This is a method to manage data security risk by giving access to the sensitive data to only those who are trustworthy and those who require these data to perform their task.
+This is a method to manage data protection risk by giving access to sensitive data to only trustworthy and those who require these data to perform their task.
 By limiting people who can see/ access the data, you also decrease the risk of accidental leakage - given that you have a secure data storage system.
-You can limit access to the data through the use of login passwords and codes.
+You can limit access to the data by using login passwords and codes.

 This is one of the simplest methods to implement data security.

-This method of data security is verifying the identity of the user before giving them access to their requested data.
-It can easily be implemented by using the Biometrics 2FA method or the Email to text method.
-Both of these methods of two-factor authentication (2FA) use the basic login ID of the user along with personal identification methods like fingerprint (Biometrics) and phone number (Email to text).
+This data security method verifies the user's identity before giving them access to their requested data.
+It can easily be implemented using the Biometrics 2FA method or the Email to text method.
+Both of these methods of two-factor authentication (2FA) use the essential login ID of the user along with personal identification methods like fingerprint (Biometrics) and phone number (Email to text).

-Needless to say, you cannot prevent the threat from an insider by using this method.
-However, when combined with the access control method, the risk can be reduced quite significantly.
+You cannot prevent the threat from an insider by using this method.
+However, the risk can be reduced quite significantly when combined with the access control method.

-One of the best ways to secure your data is to have a backup system that can be used to recover the data should it get lost.
-And data can be lost in many ways such as accidental deletion of data and system failure of the storage system.
+One of the best ways to secure your personal data is to have a backup system that can be used to recover the data should it get lost.
+And personal data can be lost in many ways, such as if you delete data accidentally and system failure of the storage system.
 While these won't cause your sensitive information to be leaked and misused, you will still be negatively affected.

-By having an additional updated storage system from which you can easily recover data, you take preventive measures against this accidental loss of data.
-It works best when combined with access control and authentication method to limit the number of people who can recover the data since wrong personnel can easily use the moment of data recovery to leak the data.
+By having an additional updated storage system to easily recover data, you take preventive measures against this accidental data loss.
+It works best when combined with access control and authentication method to limit the number of people who can recover the personal data since wrong personnel can easily use the moment of data recovery to leak the data.

-This is one of the simplest yet best forms of data security although it can sometimes be a double-edged sword.
-If you own the data but lose the encryption key, then you will lose access to your data.
+This is one of the simplest yet best forms of data protection, although it can sometimes be a double-edged sword.
+If you own the data but lose the encryption key, you will lose access to your data.

 The process of data masking in Data security is similar to encryption in more ways than one.
-In both of these methods, you use additional information to prevent unauthorized access to data.
-The only difference is that in encryption, the data is changed via an encryption key and in Data masking, the information is masked through the use of proxy characters.
+In both of these methods, you use additional information to prevent unauthorized access to sensitive data.
+The only difference is that in encryption, the data is changed via an encryption key, and in Data masking, the information is masked through proxy characters.

-in both of these methods, the user requires a key to unmask the data.
-While the requirement of a key is an optional process in the data masking, it is a recommended process.
-If you don't want to use encrypted keys to mask and unmask the data, you can simply use the identity verification method and give access to only a few authorized people to view the actual data without the mask.
+In both of these methods, the user requires a key to unmask the data.
+While a key requirement is an optional process in data masking, it is recommended.
+Suppose you don't want to use encrypted keys to mask and unmask the data.
+In that case, you can simply use the identity verification method and give access to only a few authorized people to view the actual data without the mask.

 In the end,

-Data security is a concept that is simple to start but gets complicated as we go deeper.
+Data security is a simple concept to start but gets complicated as we go deeper.
 Here we briefly answered some of the frequently asked questions about data security out there.
 But there is a lot more to data security than what we covered here.